-Additionally, we include a number of regional characteristics that allow us to compare the effects of our six survey indicators to the respective regional-level counterparts.
-In particular, we use the regional employment in a firm's relevant industry (INDEMP) as measure for skilled labor supply in the area.
-We calculated INDEMP based on the population of firms in Flanders as the average number of employees in a region per sector.
-Industries are determined by 2-digit NACE6 code and we divided Flanders in regions by 2-digit zip codes.
+Additionally, we include a number of regional characteristics that allow us to compare the effects of our six survey indicators to their regional-level counterparts.
+In particular, we use the regional employment in a firm's industry (INDEMP) as measure for skilled labor supply in the area.
+We calculated INDEMP based on the population of firms in Flanders, as the average number of employees in a region per sector.
+Industries are determined by 2-digit NACE6 codes and we divided Flanders into regions by 2-digit zip codes.
 Moreover, we calculate the industry diversification (DIVERS) in a firm's region based on 2-digit zip codes as the Herfindahl index of employment concentration across NACE 2-digit industries.
-This models the regions' specialization, which proxies the firms' network of suppliers in the region.
+This models the region's specialization, which proxies the firms' network of suppliers in the region.
 Thus, the most diversified regions would achieve an index close to zero, while more specialized industry landscapes in a region show higher values of DIVERS.
 Both measures, INDEMP and DIVERS, are conventionally used in urban economics to measure agglomeration.

 Furthermore, we calculate the regions' shares of total government and EU R&D-subsidies granted in the pre-sample period 1999-2001 (REGSUBS).
-As counterpart for the survey factor
+As a counterpart for the survey factor UNI, we create a dummy variable indicating whether firms are located close to a university on a 2-digit zip code level (UNICLOSE).